IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

+which also yields $h_f(t_2, \omega_2)=0$.
+Therefore, $IF_1$ extracts the instantaneous information of signals consisting of a mixture of harmonic-like and pulsive-like components.

-5) \textit{Multi-resolution IF equation:} It is known that a single-window is difficult to balance time resolution and frequency resolution, the combination of multiple spectrograms or wavelet transforms with short and long windows or a set of wavelets has been shown to result in good joint TF resolution for signals consisting of mixtures of tones and pulses [53,54].
+6) \textit{Combination of IF equations:} It is known that a single window is difficult to balance time resolution and frequency resolution.
+The combination of multiple spectrograms or wavelet transforms with short and long windows or a set of wavelets has been shown to result in good joint TF resolution for signals consisting of mixtures of tones and pulses [50,54].
 Inspired by this idea, we can also define a multi-resolution IF equation of chirp (impulse or linear group delay) signal:

-where $S_f^{g_{i}}(t, \omega)$ denotes the STFT of $f(t)$ using the Gaussian window with parameter $\sigma_i$.
-This equation corresponds to the geometric mean of multiple IF equations and it is built on high-resolution TF representation, with this regard, it can be used to characterize closely-spaced instantaneous information.
+for $| S_{f}^{g_{i}}(t, \omega)|>\lambda$.
+Here $S_f^{g_{i}}(t, \omega)$ denotes the STFT of $f(t)$ using the Gaussian window with parameter $\sigma_i$.
+This equation corresponds to the geometric mean of multiple IF equations and is built on high-resolution TF representation.
+In this regard, it can be used to characterize the signal with closely-spaced instantaneous information [50].
+It should be pointed out that, except for geometric mean, one can explore other combination forms of IF equations for non-stationary signals analysis.